2026 Local Law 11 Update - The Get Sheds Down Plan

 What is the NYC Facade Inspection Safety Program?

-The Facade Inspection Safety Program (FISP) requires owners of buildings higher than six stories to inspect their exterior walls and appurtenances every five years.
+The Facade Inspection Safety Program (FISP) requires owners of buildings higher than six stories to inspect their exterior walls and appurtenances every 6-12 years.
 They must also file a technical building facade report with the New York City Department of Buildings.
-Between 2010 and 2015, 13,500 buildings were required to comply so it has a significant impact on the city.
+Almost 17,000 buildings are required to comply so it has a significant impact on the city.

-The program has been refined over the years to ensure maximum safety – starting with Local Law 10, then Local Law 11 and now FISP.
-The goal of each program is simple - to make sure nothing falls off or out of a building’s facade, endangering people below.
+The program has been refined over the years to ensure maximum safety – starting with Local Law 10, then Local Law 11, FISP and now the Get Sheds Down plan (Local Laws 47–51).
+The overarching goal is simple - to make sure nothing falls off or out of a building’s facade, endangering people below.
 The need for such programs became evident in the 80s and 90s after a series of unfortunate events where pieces of buildings became dislodged and struck people walking below.

 While today’s program is technically FISP, most people still call it Local Law 11 so that is what we will use in this post.